wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Restructured and centralized CSS on admin side.
+* Revamped the Host Like Toast Developer Channel subscription box - the previous one wasn't working so well.

 = 0.9 =
 * Fixed bug where styles were being reapplied when HTML [HEADER] element was defined (thanks to Matt Sims!)
 * Improved compatibility with WordPress 3.3 with more correct enqueue of scripts/stylesheets.